rust-lang/rfcs/text/0000-eye-of-sauron.md

 If no such assignment exists, it is a compilation error.

-A candidate might apply to an assignment unless subtyping the candidate's dispatchable argument types with the assignment's respective adjusted dispatchable argument types proves that one of the candidate's predicates can't hold (if the subtyping can't be done, that vacuously proves that the predicates can't hold).
+A candidate might apply to an assignment unless subtyping the candidate's dispatchable argument types with the assignment's respective adjusted dispatchable argument types, proves that one of the candidate's predicates can't hold (if the subtyping can't be done, that vacuously proves that the predicates can't hold).

 #### EXAMPLE 2.
 (Arithmetic)